0xDBFB7/scientific_standards/README.md

 The team developed specialized [databases](https://www.evtrack.org/) to support the effort, and experimental designs are plotted on a 2D graph for ease of selection.

 And it seems to have worked!
-The number of papers using nigh-unacceptable (1-method) methodologies dropped from ~23% to 12% in 6 years, and of protocols assigned a metric, adherence jumped from 21% to 56% (https://www.evtrack.org/index.php), despite
+The number of papers in the field using nigh-unacceptable (1-method) methodologies dropped from ~23% to 12% in 6 years, and of protocols assigned a metric, adherence jumped from 21% to 56% (https://www.evtrack.org/index.php), despite

 > "[only] (15.4% of manuscripts for the period 2015–2020) citing MISEV guidelines." https://doi.org/10.1016/j.addr.2021.113872